Punjab Traffic Police Challan Rates List

 Driving a transport vehicle without a Fitness Certificate

 To ensure a vehicle is fit for the public roads, every transport vehicle must possess a valid vehicle fitness certificate (FC) issued by a Transport Department.
-A fitness certificate ensures that your car is in excellent condition and does not contribute to pollution (via motor vehicle emissions).
+A fitness certificate ensures your car is in excellent condition and does not contribute to pollution (via motor vehicle emissions).
 Under the Motor Vehicle Act, section 56, a transport vehicle is not deemed valid unless it carries a Fitness Certificate.
 The drivers or owners operating transport vehicles without a valid fitness certificate will be imposed a fine of ₹5000 for the first offense and ₹10,000 for the second or subsequent offense.
 In addition to the penalty, vehicle owners or drivers can even be sent to prison.

 Driving a transport vehicle without a Permit

 Section 66 with Section 192 A of the Motor Vehicle Act states that plying a transport vehicle without/an expired permit is a punishable offense.
 Whoever finds plying a transport vehicle without the license required by sub-section (1) of section 66 shall be punished with a fine extending to ten thousand rupees and for any subsequent offense with imprisonment, which may extend to one year or with both.
-There are few exceptions to this (vehicle in an emergency for the carriage of persons suffering from injury or sickness or for the transport of food, materials for repair, or materials to relieve distress or of medical supplies).
-However, one must inform the Regional Transport Authority (RTA) within seven days of the reason for which you need to use a vehicle.
+There are few exceptions to this (vehicle in an emergency for the carriage of persons suffering from injury or sickness or for the transport of food, materials for repair, or materials to relieve distress or medical supplies).
+However, one must inform the Regional Transport Authority (RTA) within seven days of the reason you need to use a vehicle.
 Otherwise, you’ll be fined.

 Carrying excess passengers